-One of the many addictions we treat is the addiction to opiates, which are commonly referred to as pain medications.
-These pain medications are created to help those that experience intense physical pain from trauma or degenerative disorders; they are not meant to be abused.
-However, these opiate based medications can often be taken over their intended limit as those affected with pain experience increased dependency to function in their daily lives.
-Opiates are also known as narcotics and these narcotics are under high surveillance because of their addictive properties in the addiction community.
+One of the many addictions we treat is an addiction to opiates, which are commonly used as pain medications.
+These pain medications are created to help those that experience intense physical pain from trauma or degenerative disorders.
+They are not meant to be abused.
+However, individuals can take these opiate-based medications over their intended limit, especially as those affected with pain experience increased dependency on the drugs to function in their daily lives.

-The common versions of these opiates are known as codeine, heroin, morphine, oxycodon (a synthetic form of opiates) and hydrocodone.
-You will have seen these or heard of them, your doctor may have prescribed them to you when you had your wisdom teeth removed at one time.
-The common names of these drugs include:
+Common versions of opiates are known as codeine, heroin, morphine, oxycodone (a synthetic opiate) and hydrocodone.
+You may have seen or heard of these medications before.
+Perhaps your doctor may have even prescribed them to you when you had your wisdom teeth removed, for example.
+The brand names of these drugs include:

-Morphine is one of the most addictive of them all and hospitals are constantly targeted by addicts in emergency facilities as it is offered during moments of intense pain, usually before or after surgery, through intravenous methods.
-Many studies throughout the United States have found that almost every addict has visited the emergency room to pick up a morphine fix.
-Fortunately, there are many new systems in place that are digital and are able to track an individual’s visits.
+Morphine is one of the most addictive opiates.
+This makes hospitals an attractive place for addicts in emergency facilities, as morphine is offered during moments of intense pain, usually before or after surgery, through intravenous methods.
+Many studies throughout the United States have found that many addicts have visited emergency rooms to pick up a “morphine fix.”
+Fortunately, there are many new digital systems in place that are able to track an individual’s visits.
 Those seeking morphine fixes and other narcotic drugs are documented and refused unnecessary treatments.

 • Increased muscle pain